irfanhakim-as/linux-wiki/distros/SteamOS.md

 ### Recommended Software Installation

-From Desktop mode, launch the Discover application and [install](../topics/plasma-discover.md#software-installation-and-update) some essential apps (as user):
+From Desktop mode, [install](../topics/flatpak.md#install) some essential Flatpak apps for the current user (or system):

 - Firefox
 - Plex